rweather/stackable-6502-computer/doc/Build-Io-Board.md

 3.3V supply from the SD card module instead.
 Run a wire from TP1 to the 3.3V line.

 J2 makes Ground and PB7 available.
-I usually plug in a piezobuzzer for making simple sounds using the square wave output capability of the 65C22 Versatile Interface Adaptor (VIA) on the base board.
+I usually plug in a piezobuzzer module for making simple sounds using the square wave output capability of the 65C22 Versatile Interface Adaptor (VIA) on the base board.